-Author's comments on the State party's observations on admissibility
+Authors' comments on the State party's observations on admissibility

-5.1 On 9 December 2016, the author submitted her comments on the State party's observations on admissibility.
-The author agrees with the State party's conclusion that her 2013 application to the European Court of Human Rights differs from her 2015 application and from her present communication to the Committee as regards the facts of the case and the claims raised therein.
-She further agrees that the present communication to the Committee and her 2015 application to the European Court raise the same legal and factual issues and can be considered to be the same matter for the purposes of article 5 (2) (a) of the Optional Protocol.
-On the other hand, the author disputes that there has been an examination by the European Court of the merits of her 2015 application.
-In this regard, the author submits that even in cases where the European Court did not find any appearance of violation of the rights and freedoms guaranteed by the European Convention on Human Rights and the Protocols thereto, the Committee concluded that the limited reasoning in the succinct terms of the
+5.1 On 11 August 2016, the authors submitted their comments on the State party's observations on admissibility.
+The authors agree with the State party's conclusion that their 2013 application to the European Court of Human Rights differs from their 2015 application and from their present communication to the Committee as regards the facts of the case and the claims raised therein.
+They further agree that the present communication to the Committee and their 2015 application to the European Court raise the same legal and factual issues and can be considered to be the same matter for the purposes of article 5 (2) (a) of the Optional Protocol.
+On the other hand, the authors dispute that there has been an examination by the European Court of the merits of their 2015 application.
+In this regard, the authors submit that even in cases where the European Court did not find any appearance of violation of the rights and freedoms guaranteed by the European Convention on Human Rights and the Protocols thereto, the Committee concluded that the limited reasoning in the succinct terms of the Court's letter did not allow the Committee to assume that the examination had included sufficient consideration of the merits.

-7 The author refers to the cases of Puertas v.
+&lt;sup>7 The authors refer to the cases of Puertas v.
 Spain (CCPR/C/107/D/1945/2010), para.
 7.3; and Mahabir v.
 Austria (CCPR/C/82/D/944/2000), para.
 8.3.